piercefreeman/mountaineer/README.md

 ### Walkthrough

 Below we go through some of the unique aspects of Mountaineer.
 Let's create a simple Todo list where we can add new items.

+For the purposes of this walkthrough we assume your project is generated with `create-mountaineer-app` and you've skipped MVC stub files.
+If not, you'll have to delete some of the pre-existing files.

 Let's get started by creating the data models that will persist app state to the database.
 These definitions are effectively Pydantic schemas that will be bridged to the database via [SQLModel](https://github.com/tiangolo/sqlmodel).